sksq/ContactBook/README.md

-# ContactBook
+# Contact Book
-A personalized contact book in Angular
+A personalized contact book in Angular JS